Elias K of YDSA at the University of Michigan highlights some inspiring mutual aid efforts in his home state of Michigan.

 Or, alternatively, tenants could just collectively refuse to pay.
 At least, that is what Joshua Collins, socialist US House candidate in Washington’s 10th congressional district, wants to see happen.

 Collins recently founded an activist organization called Rent Strike 2020 centered around one demand: that every Governor in every state institute a freeze on rent, mortgage, and utility bills for at least two months.
 And, as the group’s name suggests, if this demand is not met, they are calling on supporters to rent-strike.
-Rent Strike 2020 has circulated petitions nationwide regarding this proposal, and has caught quite a bit of steam.
+Rent Strike 2020 has circulated petitions nationwide regarding this proposal, which have caught quite a bit of steam.
 At the time of writing, about 1.8 million people have signed on in support of Rent Strike 2020’s mission.

-A number of people come out publicly in support of Rent Strike 2020 in my community.
+A number of people have come out publicly in support of Rent Strike 2020 in my community.
 Among them is Solomon Rajput — a democratic socialist running for the US House seat in Michigan’s 12th congressional district.
 A founding member of the Rose Caucus — an expanding slate of leftist candidates running for office across the country that also includes Collins — Rajput currently serves as Michigan’s head organizer for Rent Strike 2020.

 “Joshua Collins and I are both members of the Rose Caucus, and our campaigns have supported each other in the areas of social media and field organizing,” Rajput told me.
 “He called us and told us about the effort that his campaign was starting, and asked us if we wanted to be a part of it.
 We said yes in a heartbeat.”